-- 2. Use of the value_dep_preserving type modifier allows the developer to limit the extent of the dependency chains. - 3.
-This type modifier can be used to mark a dependency chain's entry to and exit from a function in a straightforward way, without the need for attributes. - 4.
-The value_dep_preserving type modifiers serve as valuable documentation of the developer's intent. - 5.
-Although optimizations on a dependency chain are restricted just as in the current standard, the use of value_dep_preserving restricts the dependency chains to those intended by the developer. - 6.
+Figure 19: List-Based-Stack Restricted Type-Based Designation, 2 of 2 as valuable documentation of the developer's intent.

+- 5. Although optimizations on a dependency chain are restricted just as in the current standard, the use of value_dep_preserving restricts the dependency chains to those intended by the developer. - 6.
 Restricting dependency-breaking optimizations on all dependency chains marked value_dep preserving, without exceptions for cases in which the compiler knows too much, might make this approach easier to learn and to use.

 It is expected that modeling this approach should be straightforward because the modeling tools would be able to make use of the type information.
+This approach results in the same code as shown in Figures 18 and 19 of the previous section.